zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 obedient The synonymous word is dear sir."
 To survive birth and aging, dear sir!

-"Master, I ask you, please tell me this": ""I ask you", I ask you; I beg you; I ask you [; You make me clear]; "Please tell me," ask you for me .『World Zun』……(Omitted) Anri (pseudonym) who testified, that is, "World Honored One".
+"Master, I ask you, please tell me this": ""I ask you", I ask you; I beg you; I ask you [; You make me clear]; "Please tell me," ask you for me ."World Zun"……(Omitted) Anri (pseudonym) who testified, that is, "World Honored One".
 "Please tell me this", please say, please explain, please teach, please inform, please build, please uncover, please analyze, please clarify, please explain.
 "For the Lord, I ask you, please tell me this.